gom3sa/gr-macprotocols/Readme.md

 ## Author and Contact

-Author: André Vinícius Gomes Santos Gonçalves
+Author: André Vinícius Gomes Santos Gonçalves <br />
 Work address: Winet research group of the Computer Science Department of the Federal University of Minas Gerais

 Feel free to reach me.
 My email address is andre.gomes@dcc.ufmg.br.
 You can also find more information about myself in [https://homepages.dcc.ufmg.br/~andre.gomes](https://homepages.dcc.ufmg.br/~andre.gomes).